wayneparker/abcb-test/README.md

 ### Notes

+* If you really don’t want to see how the sausage gets made, there’s a single-page version of the exercise at the root, `tasktracker2.html`.
+Simply open it in a browser for the full Task Tracker experience.

 * The folder /src/ref/ contains the reference files from the client: a text file with the instructions above, and a layered Photoshop comp.

 * I set up source (`/src`), development (`/dev`) and production (`/dist`) folders. `gulp watch` is used to lint and process Sass and JavaScript (with sourcemaps, cos that’s just how I roll), and to push `/src` assets to the correct folders. `gulp dist` minifies/uglifies CSS and JS, and pushes to the production folder, ready for deployment.